Man handed life term for killing teenager after she refused to have sex

 “He didn’t want anyone to know what had happened in the lane.”

+She called her only daughter “beautiful inside and out”, and a “forgiving, kind and loving” girl who loved music, was a talented artist and had been “robbed of her future”.

+Miss Sullivan’s family and friends shouted “rot in hell” and “monster” at Haines as he was taken down to the cells.

-Miss Sullivan’s social media contained a number of poignant posts about misogyny, sexual violence and women being killed by men.
+The teenager’s social media accounts had contained a number of poignant posts about misogyny, sexual violence and women being killed by men.

 One of her Instagram stories contained a photograph taken of floral tributes left for Sarah Everard with a sign that read: “She was just walking home.”